tjnb0/CHIMERA/README.md

 CHIMERA evolves the compressible ideal MHD equations in conservative form on a uniform 2D Cartesian grid.
-The numerical scheme combines second-order MUSCL-Hancock reconstruction with a Rusanov (local Lax-Friedrichs) Riemann solver and a monotonized central (MC) slope limiter, and uses constrained transport to preserve the divergence-free condition on B to machine precision.
+The numerical scheme combines second-order MUSCL-Hancock reconstruction with options for Rusanov (local Lax-Friedrichs) or HLLE Riemann solvers and monotonized central (MC) or Van Leer slope limiters, and uses constrained transport to preserve the divergence-free condition on B to machine precision.
 The limiter is selectable at build time (MC or Van Leer) via a single constant in `mhd_config.f90`.
 OpenMP threading accelerates the reconstruction and slope-limiting passes.
 Boundary conditions are configurable per side, supporting periodic, zero-gradient outflow, fixed, and driven inflow on each of the four domain edges independently.

 Output is written to HDF5, with each field stored as a sequence of snapshots alongside the realized physics parameters (gamma, Mach number, plasma beta).